 Sierra Wireless’ XR90 and XR80 routers, the first two solutions in our new XR Series of routers, represent a breakthrough in multi-network 5G router solutions.
 These XR Series routers deliver customers the high-speed, low latency, secure connectivity they need for video streaming, video offload, and other data-intensive and time-sensitive 5G applications.

-But this leap forward in connectivity is not just a result of the routers’ quad- core data packet acceleration, passively cooled rugged industrial design, unique cartridge design and other hardware innovations.
-It also results from AirLink OS, an advanced new multi-network router operating system that has been built from the ground up to meet the 5G connectivity and routing needs of Sierra Wireless’ customers, both today and tomorrow.
+This leap forward in connectivity is not just a result of the routers’ quad- core data packet acceleration, passively cooled rugged industrial design, unique cartridge design and other hardware innovations.
+It also results from AirLink OS, an advanced multi-network router operating system that has been built from the ground up to meet the 5G connectivity and routing needs of Sierra Wireless’ customers.
+Today, we have launched the latest version of AirLink OS which incorporates even more features and services, including support for captive portal and edge processing.
+Keep reading to learn more!

 In developing AirLink OS we listened to first responders, transit agencies, utilities, and manufacturers on what they wanted in a multi-network 5G router operating system.
 We then built an operating system designed to meet these requests — and then some.